-Obviously the reflections $R_{2k}$ lie in one conjugacy class and $R_{2k+1}$ in another if $n$ is even.
-If $n$ is odd then all reflections $R_k$ lie in one conjugacy class.
+Obviously, the reflections $R_{2k}$ lie in one conjugacy class and $R_{2k+1}$ lie in another one if $n$ is even.
+If $n$ is odd, then all reflections $R_k$ lie in one conjugacy class.
 Each reflection has both eigenvalues $+1$ and $-1$.

 The rotation $S_k$ has no eigenvalues $-1$ if $k \ne n/2$, and has no eigenvalues $+1$ if $k \ne 0$.
-If $n$ is even, then $S_{n/2}=-1$.
+If $n$ is even, then $S_{n/2}=-I$.

 Rotations $S_k$ and $S_{-k}$ form a conjugacy class.